“A habit cannot be tossed out the window; it must be coaxed down the stairs a step at a time” — Mark Twain

 Forever.
 Because while you are getting rid of one bad habit, you may acquire another.

 So let’s not put a timeline to it.

 Idea is to focus on identifying the bad habits and then weeding them out, one step at a time.

 I have started saving, saving before spending, spending within my means, setting small milestones, tracking small spends, and learning to say no. And it all took time.

-Does not happen overtime.
+Does not happen overnight.

 Does not happen all at once.

 I still give in to peer pressure once in a while, skip the tracking, overspend etc. But I am not very harsh on myself.
 I don’t get demotivated.
 I pick the pieces and start again from next month.

 Breaking out of bad habits is a huge task in itself, give yourself some breathing space and keep marching forward.

 Like I BELIEVE I make the best cold coffee now.